discos/doc/user/srt/source/Introduction.rst

 This guide is meant to help the observer in the use of Nuraghe, without dealing with the “behind-the-curtains” complex details of the system.
-This release focuses on **single-dish continuum and spectroscopy observations**, as the fully integrated backends available on-site are the analog total power one and the XARCOS spectrometer.
+This release focuses on **single-dish continuum and spectroscopy observations**; the fully integrated backends available on-site are the analog total power one and the XARCOS spectrometer.
+A Roach-based back-end is also available, but it is not yet completely integrated in Nuraghe.
 Since both the hardware and software implementations are still going on at SRT, this manual will forcibly undergo continuous revisions.

 Here follows a simple schematization of the observing system, helpful to visualize all the main devices Nuraghe deals with and the most important operations it performs.
-*Notice: the features not yet available in this release are shown in brackets*.

 .. figure:: images/NuragheTasks.png
    :scale: 100%
    :alt: Nuraghe overall tasks
    :align: center

+.. note:: (1) This backend is only partially integrated.
+This mainly means that its setup can be performed in Nuraghe but the output files are produced externally to it
+   (2) Frequency switching is possible only manually editing the schedules, as the schedule-creating tool does not foresee this specific mode, yet.
+   (3) MBFITS files are planned to be available in the future.

 Glossary: terms and abbreviations
 =================================